 Many incorporated physicians retain professional earnings in their corporate accounts, and this money generates passive income.
 Passive income includes interest, dividends, mutual fund income, capital gains and most real-estate rental income.

-In 2018, the government introduced tax legislation governing Canadian-controlled private corporations.
 If your medical professional corporation earns too much passive income, this could limit access to the small business tax rate on your professional earnings.

-Whether you will be affected by passive income rule changes depends on not only the level of your passive income but also the level of your professional income inside the corporation.
 You can use the following formula1 to calculate how much passive income your corporation may earn before your access to the small business tax rate is reduced:

 For example, if your corporation has $350,000 of professional income from your practice, your passive income must stay below $80,000 ($150,000 – [$350,000/5]) to avoid a higher tax rate on your professional income.